reuning/kevinreuning/content/cv/index.md

 # Presentations

+- "Union Locals in a Polarized Country: A Survey of Ohio Union Locals" 2024 Midwest Political Science Association

+- "Campaign Activity and Voters' Perceptions of Candidate Ideology" 2024 Midwest Political Science Association with Hans Hassell and Michael J. Heseltine

+- "Reassessing the Effect of Candidate Extremism on Vote Choice and Turnout" 2024 Midwest Political Science Association with Austin Cutler and Hans Hassell

 - "Counting Crowds: Measuring Contentious Political Action across the United States"  2022 American Political Science Association with Jay Ulfeder and Chris Fariss.